-"If anyone says to me that a given thing is beautiful because it has a blooming color, or a shape, or something else like that, I dismiss those other things, for all those things confuse me, and I hold simply and plainly and perhaps foolishly to this, that nothing else makes it beautiful but the presence or communion (call it which you please) of beauty, however it may have been gained; about the way in which it happens, I make no positive statement as yet, but I do insist that beautiful things are made beautiful by beauty.
-For I think this is the safest answer I can give to myself or to others, I think I shall never be overthrown, and I believe it is safe for me or anyone else to give this answer, that beautiful things are beautiful through beauty" (Phaedo 100c-e).
+"If anyone says to me that a given thing is beautiful because it has a blooming color, or a shape, or something else like that, I dismiss those other things, for all those things confuse me, and I hold simply and plainly and perhaps foolishly to this, that nothing else makes it beautiful but the presence or communion (call it which you please) of the beautiful itself (αὐτὸ καλὸν), however it may have been gained; about the way in which it happens, I make no positive statement as yet, but I do insist that beautiful things are made beautiful by the beautiful.
+For I think this is the safest answer I can give to myself or to others, I think I shall never be overthrown, and I believe it is safe for me or anyone else to give this answer, that beautiful things are beautiful through the beautiful" (Phaedo 100c-e).

 Now Plato's reasons for the change in perspective in the middle dialogues are a little clearer.
 He seems to have come to understand Socrates' search for definitions as an interest in the forms of things, where these forms are the reality and existence of the things he has Socrates ask about.
 In its natural and disincarnate state, the soul is somehow fixed in knowledge of the forms.
 Human beings are psychological beings, the soul is reason and exists independently of the body, and during its existence outside the body, the soul is engaged in "contemplation" (θεωρία) of forms.
 When the soul enters the body, it forgets itself and its good and wrongly takes on the concerns of the body.
 Socrates, as Plato seems to understand him, showed how the "love of wisdom" (φιλοσοφία) corrects this mistake.
 In neglecting the things that are ordinarily thought to be good, and instead search for definitions, his existence was one of "contemplation" that resembles the natural and disincarnate state of his soul.